 - Your gas cooking stove and oven should not be used as a heating source.
 This is due to the danger of Carbon Monoxide that could build up in your home.
 Carbon Monoxide is an odorless, colorless gas that can be fatal when breathed. - Kerosene heaters should be placed on level, hard and non-flammable surfaces.
 Store kerosene fuel in containers intended and marked as such.
 Never use gasoline in a kerosene heater.
 Even small amounts of gasoline can cause a fire when accidentally mixed with kerosene.
-Always refuel the heater outside and only after it has cooled. - Generator usage also increases during the fertilizers (commonly referred to as very harmful to concrete.
-Rock salt and de-icers that contain calcium) will deteriorate sidewalks.
-These substances will effect combined with the chemical reacpit the concrete surface.
-The abrasive tion will have an extremely corrosive impact.
-It is best to use shovels and ice tools to maintain sidewalks along with de-icers, sand or ash.
+Always refuel the heater outside and only after it has cooled. - Generator usage also increases during the winter months.
+Remember - never use a generator in your home or attached garage.
+It should be operated in a well-ventilated area and protected from the elements.
+It should only be refueled outside and after it has cooled down.